"More than 90% of type 2 diabetes cases can be prevented by lifestyle changes!"

 - 45:52: Wrap-Up

 Diabetes is a disease that occurs when blood glucose (also called blood sugar), is too high.
 Blood glucose is your main source of energy and comes from the food you eat.
 Insulin, a hormone made by the pancreas, helps glucose from food get into your cells to be used for energy.
-When people are diabetic, or pre-diabetic, their body doesn’t make enough — or any — insulin, or doesn’t use insulin efficiently.
+When people are diabetic, or pre-diabetic, their bodies aren't making enough — or any — insulin, or aren't using insulin efficiently.
 Glucose then stays in your blood and doesn’t reach your cells.
 This is not good!

 There are two main types of diabetes: type 1 and type 2.
 Both types of diabetes are chronic diseases that affect the way your body regulates blood sugar (glucose).

-- Diabetes can be really serious, even leading to death.
+- Diabetes can be really serious, and in some cases even lead to death.
 In fact, type 2 diabetes is the seventh leading cause of death in the United States.
 According to the Center for Disease Control (CDC), nearly 7 out of every 10 people with diabetes over the age of 65 will die of some form of heart disease.
 If you have it, your overall death risk is about twice that of people your age who don’t have diabetes.

 - People with high blood sugar are often extremely thirsty.
 Other symptoms include dry mouth, frequent hunger (especially after you eat), frequent urination, fatigue, blurred vision, and headaches.
 Type 2 diabetes can also cause itching, numbness, and tingling in the hands and feet.
 You may also notice that wounds heal more slowly than they used to.